Action verbs in speech writing

 Mary grimaced.

-Each one of those verb choices is stronger because they convey more precisely Mary's reaction (face pulling) and what her mood might have been as a result of her being disappointed.
+Each one of those verb choices is stronger because it conveys more precisely what Mary's does and feels as a result of being disappointed.
+One word contains everything we need to know.

-In addition one word has replaced seven from the original sentence!
+In addition, that one word has replaced seven from the original sentence.

 How about these sentences?

-Which one contains the power verb setting the scene and the mood so we can imagine it immediately?
+Which one contains the power verb setting the scene and the mood enabling us to imagine it immediately?

 John sauntered down the street.